socalledsound/nu-scripts/week1/03-I-heart-react-old-absolute-positioning/w1-v-14-EXERCISE - me my <3 JSX.md

     }

 [VO]
-Up above the App component, let's make another component, called HeartMessage.
+Up above the App component, let's make another component, called Heart.

 You can see that those squiggles are back, because I've defined a function but I'm not using it anywhere.
 We'll use it very soon.